guifi/guifi-cxoln/CXOLN.en_US.md

 >La incorporació d'actius a la xarxa és fonamental per al seu creixement i desenvolupament ja que és la forma principal de captar inversions i de proporcionar sostenibilitat, per tant convé protegir-la i fomentar-la.
 Per això, els participants quan incorporen infraestructures a la xarxa a més d'obtenir connectivitat amb la resta, també es poden donar prioritat en els trams dels quals en son titulars de manera que tinguin preferència sobre l'ample de banda disponible, amb la única condició de que es respectin els criteris establerts en l'apartat [VI.
 Gestió de la xarxa i prioritats en el trànsit (qualitat de servei)](#vi-gestió-de-la-xarxa-i-prioritats-en-el-trànsit-qualitat-de-servei) i, alhora deixin disponible tot l'ample de banda excedentari per a la resta del trànsit.

-The integration of assets to the network is essential to promote its growth and development because it is the main way to attract investment and provide sustainability, thus it is advisable to protect and promote it.
-To this end, when contributing new infrastructure, the participants, aside form getting connectivity with the rest of the network, they can also give themselves priority on the bandwidth available in their segments, on the sole condition of respecting the criteria of section “About Network Management and Traffic Shaping” and leaving the surplus bandwidth available to the rest of the traffic.
+The `integration|incorporation` of assets in the network is essential for its growth and development as it is the principal means to attract investment and provide sustainability, thus, it is advisable to protect and promote it.
+To this end, when participants contribute new infrastructure, aside from gaining connectivity with the rest of the network, they can also give themselves priority in the segments they own so as to have preference on the available bandwidth, with the sole condition that they respect the criteria detailed in section [VI.
+Network Management and Traffic Priorities (Quality of Service)](#vi-network-management-and-traffic-priorities-quality-of-service), and leave all the available surplus bandwidth for the rest of the traffic.

 >### 8. Finalització de trams de xarxa

 ### 8. Termination of Network Sections

 >En cas de que un participant finalitzi l'acord dels [Comuns de la XOLN](#cxoln), recupera totes les infraestructures de les que és titular, amb l'excepció d'aquelles que per al seu desplegament ha calgut la obtenció de llicències o permisos de tercers i es van concedir en nom de la xarxa i/o de la Fundació, o de quan la titularitat és compartida i formen una part essencial de la infraestructura.
-Per aquests casos, les parts poden pactar lliurement com resoldre la situació d'una forma justa per a tothom.
+Per aquests casos, les parts `(participants|titulars ?)` poden pactar lliurement com resoldre la situació d'una forma justa per a tothom.
 En cas de transmissió, els altres titulars gaudeixen de dret preferent alhora d'adquirir la titularitat de qui es desvincula dels [Comuns de la XOLN](#cxoln).

-In the case a participant finalizes the [CXOLN](#cxoln) agreement, he recovers all the his infrastructures, except from those which deployment required licenses or permissions form third parties and they where given on behalf of the network or the Foundation, or when the proprietorship is shared.
-In these cases the parties can agree on how to solve the situation in a fair way for all of them.
-In the case of a transfer, the rest of proprietors have the right of pre-emption.
+When a participant terminates their [CXOLN](#cxoln) agreement, they recover all the infrastructure(s) they own, except those for which their deployment required licenses or permissions from third-parties which where granted in the name of the network and/or the Foundation, or when it is an essential part of the infrastructure and its ownership is shared.
+In such cases, the parties involved `(participants|owners ?)` are free to agree on how to resolve the situation in a fair way for all of them.
+In the case of a transfer, co-owners have a pre-emptive right of acquiring the ownership which is leaving the [CXOLN](#cxoln).

 >### 9. Exercici de la titularitat